Frequently Asked Questions About Nuclear Medicine

 A nuclear medicine scan is a procedure in which radioactive materials are used to diagnose or treat disease.
 The radioactive isotope may be injected, ingested or inhaled, depending on the organ being scanned.
 Nuclear medicine is a very useful tool in the diagnosis of disorders affecting the bones, heart, lungs, kidneys, thyroid and gallbladder.

-Do I have to do anything special before a nuclear medicine scan?
+Do I need to do anything special before a nuclear medicine scan?

 There are some exams that require a fasting period before the test; others may require you to stop taking certain medications.
 There are others that require no preparation at all.
 The doctor’s office that booked the exam for you will supply you with proper preparatory information.